Social and Emotional Learning Around the Clock

 How We Can Use Research-based Strategies at Home…

 “I’m excited to share music from Pakistan and Iran with you today and learn about the instrumentation used,” said Teacher Jason (a.k.a.
 “Dad”).
 Today, as we do each morning, we began the day outside in our backyard with coffee, juice, and a go-around of what we are looking forward to learning and experiencing in the coming days and weeks.
 We are in the third week of our homeschooling experiment that we never ever imagined would be a reality.
 We believe in being a part of a school community so the thought of only learning with our family seemed to go against our core values.
 But life changes have created just the right circumstances for us to try out homeschooling.
-Our son is high risk for COVID and as we attempted the remote learning option and found that the teachers could not focus attention on both the in-school classroom and the learners at home (we recognize teachers are highly capable but also, human), we decided this could be a unique chance to fill in some gaps we’ve experienced in his education (and there always are gaps no matter how wonderful the school).
+Our son has asthma and our concern over COVID led us to attempt the remote learning option.
+We found that the teachers could not focus attention on both the in-school classroom and the learners at home (we recognize teachers are highly capable but also, human), we decided this could be a unique chance to fill in some gaps we’ve experienced in his education (and there always are gaps no matter how wonderful the school).

 So many of us are faced with a reality for our children’s education that is far beyond our wildest imaginings.
 Many of our children and teens are learning at home part or all of the week whether still attending their own school or homeschooling as we are.
 And this learning is often taking place while parents are attempting to hold down full-time and/or part-time jobs or keep a business going.
 There are pod cooperatives where families have joined together, perhaps hired a tutor and are schooling in a small community.
 Whichever your circumstances, there is a unique opportunity for us to include social and emotional learning into our children’s educational experience in a way that we haven’t had the chance prior to this global pandemic.
 Families can now learn research-based practices that teachers use in schools to inspire, to motivate, to connect and to build invaluable life skills such as self-awareness, self-management, social awareness, relationship skills and responsible decision-making.